What I Wanted To Be When I Grew Up

 This little slice of heaven on Lake Champlain in Vermont is one of those places that has always helped me tap into a fresh perspective, take my mind off of 'real life' and realize that anything is possible.

 I grew up spending many a relaxed summer day on the shores of this lake with my family.
 The long car rides from Massachusetts hold vivid memories of my mom and I getting into deep conversations about the future and what I wanted to do with my life as I worked my way through middle school and high school, with college and 'the rest of my life' ahead of me.

 My ideas always centered around some combination of business and fashion which lead me to enter college to major in Fashion Merchandising... which then became Biology... and then Nutrition.... and finally, Marketing.
 Fun fact?
 I'm surprised I graduated in four years!
 I took quite a long, winding route to ultimately come back to those earliest inklings of what I wanted to do with my life.

 I spent a day in Vermont yesterday and was reminded of all of the special moments I've experienced there throughout my life.
-I guess the purpose of me sharing this is to help explain why Maragold feels like a full-circle endeavor.
+I came to conclusion that Maragold feels like a full-circle endeavor.
 The things I dreamed about in the earliest periods of my life when anything felt possible because the bearings of adult responsibilities hadn't yet set in, are those that I’ve come back to.
 In being here, I feel like I've rediscovered my roots and the things that just simply put, make my soul happy.

 Life's too short to be full of regret but I often wonder where I'd be right now if I'd listened to my gut upon entering college 10 years ago.
-Guess we'll never know but I'm quite happy to have found my way back to something that truly feels like me, and I know I would have never found my way back here had I not taken the path I did.
+We'll never know - but I'm quite happy to have found my way back to something that truly feels like me and I know I would have never found my way back here had I not taken the path I did.

 Thank you for being here with me.
 It truly means the world to me and I can't see where we take this thing together!